-This recipe will teach you how to make perfect Hard Boiled Eggs every single time.
+This recipe will teach you how to make perfect Hard Boiled Eggs with baking soda.
 We’ll show you our easy fool-proof method that you can use whether you are decorating eggs for Easter or using them to make your favorite deviled eggs or egg salad sandwiches.

 Perfect Hard Boiled Eggs (Baking Soda Method)